S4GU4R0/splay/README.md

 ### developer scripts

-Note: I changed these to use the docs directory to work better with GitHub Pages.
+Note: I changed these to use the `docs` directory instead of `dist` to work better with GitHub Pages.
+I also added bash scripts since I don't use Windows.

 run a local server that loads the standalone domino page and refreshes it whenever you make changes: